krazesu/Digital-Mandala/README.md

 # Digital-Mandala

-This is a university software project used to create an artistic mandala using python
+This is a university software project used to create an artistic mandala using python.